stormpath/stormpath-documentation/source/auth_n.rst

 #.
 (Optional) Under "Name Format" you can enter ``urn:oasis:names:tc:SAML:2.0:attrname-format:unspecified``
 #.
 Finally, enter the Account attribute(s) that you would like this Salesforce attribute to map to

-For example, you could enter, using the custom attribute from Step 4.2 above:
+For example, using the custom attribute from Step 4.2 above:

 * For the "Name" enter ``firstname``
 * For "Stormpath Attributes" enter ``givenName``

-If a user now logs in, Stormpath will take the ``firstname`` attribute and map it to the ``givenName`` field on the Account resource.
+If a user now logs in, Stormpath will take the ``firstname`` SAML attribute and map it to the ``givenName`` field on the Stormpath Account resource.

-You have now completed the initial steps of setting-up log in via Salesforce.

 .. _onelogin: